Pearadox/peariscope/README.md

 The Peariscope hardware consists of a Raspberry Pi with a MicroSD memory card, a plastic case, a camera module (with a case and flex cable), a LED ring light, a level shifter chip, and a power supply.

-Example hardware can be seen here: [Peariscope Hardware](hardware/README.md)
+Example hardware and circuit diagram can be seen here: [Peariscope Hardware](hardware/README.md)

 ## Operating System